shubbham28/Portfolio_Agent/README.md

 - 🎨 Improve visual styling and use better graphics/icons for sections
 - 📝 Download CV summaries as PDF/audio
 - 🗣️ Add voice **input** to navigate via speech
-- ☁️ Host on Hugging Face or Streamlit Cloud
 - 🌐 Add support for multilingual narration

 ---